Zeffuro/UI_Collections_FFXIV/DelvCD_Snippets/DNC_Step_Tracker/README.md

-A simple step tracker for Dancer.
+A simple step tracker for Dancer by Zeffuro

 Supports both Standard Step and Technical Step